 When I found myself alone with him I asked Ishwari why he was spreading lies about me.
 "This is the best strategy to be adopted with these donkeys, else they will not speak properly with you."

 After a while, a barber came to massage our feet since we must be tired after our long journey.
 Pointing at me, Ishwari ordered the barber to massage my feet first.

 I was lying on the charpoy.
 It was perhaps the first time in my life that anyone had massaged my feet.
 I, who never failed to chide Ishwari for the idiosyncrasies of the rich people, was today pretending to be one of them.

-It was 10 am, and the day's light had only reached the summit of the mountains.
+It was 10 am, and the new day's sunlight had only reached the summit of the hills.
 But Ishwari's family believed in following old traditions and, so, an early lunch was announced.
 We went to bathe.
-I have always folded my own clothes; but here, imitating Ishwari's ways, I left them lying - I was feeling embarrassed to fold my own clothes myself!
-We went for the meals.
+I have always folded my own clothes; but here, imitating Ishwari's ways, I left them lying; I was feeling embarrassed to fold my own clothes myself!
+We went for meals.
 While in the hostel, we never gave a second thought when entering the mess wearing shoes.
 But, here, it was binding to remove the shoes and wash the feet before sitting down for meals.
 A servant was waiting with a pail of water; Ishwari extended his feet and the servant washed them.
 I followed Ishwari's example.
-The servant washed my feet too - my principles seemed to have deserted me.
+The servant washed my feet too; my principles seemed to have deserted me.